This is How the TikTok Algorithm Works

 Looking to level-up your TikTok skills?
 Join Later’s 10-day Challenge!
 Each day we’ll show you a new TikTok skill or hack that you can use on your own TikTok feed.

-#6 TikTok Algorithm Explained: Location
+TikTok Algorithm Factor #6: Location

 TikTok profile location is something we’re investigating at Later.
 We’re predicting TikTok is going to serve hyper-local content to viewers to make a more community-oriented feed.